Join us for our 16th Season: 2018 Schedule of Events For the Peoria Bach Festival

 This concert will be hosted as part of the Gretchen Iben Concert Series at Westminster Presbyterian Church • 1420 Moss Ave. • Peoria, IL

 Wednesday, June 6th 12:00 p.m. - Bach’s Lunch & Lecture: “Bach the Architect” (free – call ahead to reserve a lunch) Have a FREE lunch on us and gain deeper understanding into Bach’s music.
 Lunch is served at 12:00 noon.
 The lecture will begin at 12:10 and conclude at 1:00 p.m.
-This year, Dr. John Jost will discuss the connections between Martin Luther and J.S.
-Bach.
+Bach's music seems spontaneous, almost improvised, yet it is carefully constructed.
+Dr. Jost will discuss elements of this construction in terms that an average listener could understand.
 The lecture is FREE.
 Call 309-676-4609 to reserve your spot at Bach's lunch.

 All events with the exception of the first concert will be held at: Trinity Lutheran Church, 135 NE Randoph Ave., Peoria, IL 61606.
 For more information or directions please call (309) 676-4609.